aws-samples/serverless-dotnet-demo/README.md

 - Source generation
 - Executable assemblies

+### Minimal API
+There is a single project named ApiBootstrap that contains all the start-up code and API endpoint mapping.
+The SAM template still deploys a separate function per API endpoint to negate concurrency issues.

+It uses the new minimal API hosting model as detailed [here](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/).

 ### .NET 6 native AOT

 The code is compiled natively for either Linux-x86_64 or Linux-ARM64 and then deployed manually to Lambda as a zip file.
 The SAM deploy can still be used to stand up the API Gateway endpoints and DynamoDb table, but won't be able to deploy native AOT .NET Lambda functions yet.
 Packages need to be published from Linux, since cross-OS native compilation is not supported yet.